KhramtsovMaksim/Fluture/README.md

 </details>

-Creates a Future which rejects with the given reason after n milliseconds.
+Creates a Future which rejects with the given reason after the given number of milliseconds.

 ```js
 var eventualError = Future.rejectAfter(500, new Error('Kaputt!'));